-NONRESIDENT: any ANY individual or organization whose place of residence or business is outside of the Gahanna city limits.
+NONRESIDENT: Any individual or organization whose place of residence or business is outside of the Gahanna city limits.

-Subsidy Level: The portion of a SERVICE'S direct cost which is paid for by the department.
+Subsidy Level: The portion of a service's direct cost which is paid for by the department.

 Fee Contribution: All or any portion of a service which is paid for by users of the service.